phaedrus1992/pi/README.md

 Usage
 =====

 Browse to any linked Market page on PredictIt.
-You will see one of three markers appear next to the "refresh" button:
+You will see one of five markers appear next to the "refresh" button:

 * ❓ = Too few markets to calculate negative risk.
 * ❌ = Bad Bet (there is no potential to make money by buying all shares)